Communication (COM) 2022-2023 Edition

 Yearly Cycle: Annual.

 COM 363.
-Communication and Conflict Management in Intimate Relationships.
+Conflict Management and Negotiation.
 3 Credit Hours.

 The purpose of this course is to introduce students to the study of conflict and the role that communication plays in causing, escalating, and/or managing the conflict process.
-After exploring basic elements of the conflict process (e.g. attributions, goals, power, tactics, etc.), the class will examine ways of altering negative conflict cycles, and the nature and effects of conflict in various intimate relationships such as parent-child relationship, same- and cross-sex friendship, and dating and marital relationships.
-This course is appropriate for anyone wishing to gain a better understanding of the complexities of interpersonal conflict as well as better and worse ways of managing the process.
+Additionally, the concept of negotiation and how it fits within this framework, will also be explored.
+After exploring basic elements of the conflict process (e.g., attributions, goals, power, tactics, etc.), the class will examine ways of altering negative conflict cycles, and the nature and effects of conflict in various situations such as intimate relationships, work relationships, public discourse, team settings, etc. This course is appropriate for anyone wishing to gain a better understanding of the complexities of conflict as well as better and worse ways of managing and or negotiating the process.

 COM 367.
 Small Group Communication.
 3 Credit Hours.